Most of us know how good it feels to get moving. Getting started is often the hardest part.

 With a little inspiration, you can reduce family screen time by finding activities your child will find just as engaging, and when your children are using screens, you can opt for videogames and exercise videos that get the whole body moving.

 Make a point of reducing your own screen time as well, and sharing with your children how else you like to spend your time.
+Check out these tips on managing technology use in your family.

 5. Start small and keep moving